MicrosoftDocs/security/zero-trust/adopt/prevent-reduce-business-damage-breach-threat-protection.md

   - zerotrust-adopt
 ---

-# Deploy business damage mitigation and recovery (reduce business damage from a breach)
+# Implement threat protection and XDR

 Intro

-## The adoption cycle for deploying business damage mitigation and recovery
+## The adoption cycle for implementing threat protection and XDR

 This article walks through this business scenario using the same lifecycle phases as the [Cloud Adoption Framework for Azure](/azure/cloud-adoption-framework/overview)—Define strategy, Plan, Ready, Adopt, and Govern and manage—but adapted for Zero Trust.